sa-ml/saml2026/_pages/calls/submissions.md

 ## Registered Reports & Expected Timeline

 A registered report (RR) is a type of scientific publication that focuses on the importance of the significance and design of the planned study rather than the study outcomes.
-It makes use of preregistration to submit a study design for review before study execution (stage 1 publication).
+It makes use of preregistration to submit a study design for review **before** study execution (stage 1 publication).
+Think of it as a full research paper without the Results and Discussion sections.
 The goals of RRs are to receive early feedback on the study design, to prevent problems like p-hacking or reviewer bias against negative results, and to allow a structured path to publishing a full paper in a journal after study execution (stage 2 publication).
 Naturally, RRs are more suited to confirmatory and quantitative research, but it is possible to publish an RR for more exploratory and qualitative research.
 A more in-depth explanation of RRs and their use in software engineering has been compiled by [Ernst and Baldassarre (2023)](https://link.springer.com/article/10.1007/s10664-022-10277-5).
 For more details on how our collaboration partner ACM TOSEM handles RRs, please refer to [their website](https://dl.acm.org/journal/tosem/registered-papers).

 With SAML, publishing RRs will play out according to the following process: